 How to Kill?
 What to do?

 I need to make one thing clear.
 The usual methods used to kill cockroaches will not work on the eggs.
 It will still hatch and those tiny little pests will come crawling out.
 They’ll quickly grow to become adults and reproduce to create even more of them.
 Of course, that doesn’t mean you don’t use them.
 In fact, spraying a contact killer like DemonWP will help to quickly kill juveniles once they hatch and start crawling around.
+Alternatively, Advion’s roach baits will make sure when they crawl out hungry, their first meal puts a stop to them ASAP (more info about using Advion can be found here).

 How do you kill these eggs so they don’t hatch then?
 The only sure way is to place the egg on the sidewalk, leap as high as you can and bring down all your weight on to the egg.
 In other words, crush it with all your might until you feel you’ve done enough crushing.
 Well that’s if you can find the egg anyways.
 However you choose to crush it, make sure you don’t just toss it outside.
 It will hatch and there’s a good chance they’ll move right into your home.